desimilkyway/desi-mws-dr1-datamodel/docs/mwsall.rst

 EXTNAME = RVTAB

 This is table of measurements by RVSpecfit of coadded DESI spectra.
-This table combines the measurements from different survey/program combinations and labels their suggested PRIMARY observation.
+This table combines the measurements from different survey/program combinations.
+When the objects were oberseved in different surveys/programs, the measurement with the highest signal to noise in the R arm can be identified using PRIMARY column.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~